-In the event that you have any scheduling issues with your pre-operative appointment or surgery date, please contact Dr. Feldman's Executive Assistant, Jennifer Enterkin at jenterkin@paleyinstitute.org or (561) 844-5255 ext.
-310. All scheduling for follow up appointments should be referred to Andrea Mower at amower@paleyinstitute.org or 561-844-5255 ext.
-245.
+In the event that you have any scheduling issues with your pre-operative appointment or surgery date, please contact Dr. Feldman's Executive Assistant, Jennifer Enterkin at jenterkin@paleyinstitute.org and (561) 844-5255 ext.
+310

 Prior to surgery, you may be sent for additional imaging over at St. Mary's Hospital main building.
 If you need assistance scheduling an MRI, CT Scan or additional x-rays, please contact Maribel Almonte at malmonte@paleyinstitute.org and (561) 844-5255 ext.
-309.
+309